Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 labeling.labels.Add("new-label");
 labeling.RefreshLabeling();
 ```
-Keep in mind that any new label added with this method should already be present in the `LabelConfig` attached to the `Labeler` that is supposed to label this object.
+Keep in mind that any new label added with this method should already be present in the Label Config attached to the Labeler that is supposed to label this object.

 ---
 </details>